jmduke/site/posts/post/order-css-tailwind.md

   {\% endfor \%}
 </div>
 ```

-And, of course, the above is just one of many ways to do this.

 [^1]: Not mobile friendly, I'm afraid!
 Not exactly a pressing concern for the admin site at the moment.